 DIAPERS

-Professional childcare providers, or volunteers who have been trained on diaper changing procedure by the , can change diapers on a changing table in the Nursery or in one of the restrooms in the Childcare Center (with the door and curtain open).
+Professional childcare providers, or volunteers who have been trained on diaper changing procedure by the LRE, can change diapers on a changing table in the Nursery or in one of the restrooms in the Childcare Center (with the door and curtain open).

 Teachers who have not had training in diaper changing should not change diapers.
 When a child’s diaper needs to be changed, teachers will call a parent/guardian on the cell phone or go find a parent/guardian, so s/he can change the diaper.